Law of the Minimum Paradoxes: Introduction

 This concept was originally applied to plant or crop growth.
 Many times it was criticized, rejected, and then returned to and demonstrated quantitative agreement with experiments \cite{Liebig1,Liebig2+,Liebig3+}.

-The law of the minimum was extended then to more a general conception of factors, not only for the elementary physical description of available chemical substances and energy.
+The Law of the Minimum was extended to a more general conception of factors, rather than for the elementary physical description of available chemical substances and energy.
 Any environmental factor essential for life that is below the critical minimum, or that exceeds the maximum tolerable level could be considered as a limiting one.

 There were several attempts to create a general theory of factors and limitation in ecology, physiology and evolutionary biology.
 Tilman \cite{Tilman1980} proposed an equilibrium theory of resource competition based on classification of interaction in pairs of resources.
 They may be: (1) essential, (2) hemi-essential, (3) complementary, (4) perfectly substitutable, (5) antagonistic, or (6) switching.
 This interaction depends on spatial heterogeneity of resource distributions.
 For various resource types, the general criterion for stable coexistence of species was developed.